s1r0n/Dr.S/_student_work/2025-7-14-not-what-i-expected-560.md

 that control influences democracy itself.

 At times, this brought feelings of discomfort and even frustration.
-It felt somewhat overwhelming to realise how complex and deeply entrenched these problems are, and how much ordinary people are often left powerless.
+It felt somewhat overwhelming to realize how complex and deeply entrenched these problems are, and how much ordinary people are often left powerless.
 But that discomfort was necessary.
 It pushed me to question assumptions and seek deeper understanding rather than easy answers.
 And that’s probably the most valuable shift for me, learning to sit in discomfort rather than rushing